tshepang/blog-movies/content/movies/Ex Machina.rst

-Fascinating, with an eery feel that's accentuated by the overly loud and unconfortable score, it also possesses wonderful direction and good performances.
-Most impressive of these is the lead, though `Sonoya Mizuno`__, playing food/sex servant, offered the most pleasure to the eye, especially when dancing.
+Fascinating, with an eery feel that's accentuated by the overly loud and uncomfortable score, it also possesses wonderful direction and dialog.
+Performances are also good, most impressive of which is the lead, though `Sonoya Mizuno`__, playing food/sex servant, offered the most pleasure to the eye, especially when dancing.
 She's so perfect.